 - How can we classify the different resources a company may have?

-A Resource is something a company owns.
+A Resource is something a Company owns.

-- Commonly, it refers to what a company does better than others.
+- Commonly, it refers to what a Company does better than others.

-Difference between Capabilities and Competitive Advantages.
+Difference between Capability and Competitive Advantage

 Capabilities are usually confused with Competitive Advantages.